"Our in-office assistant resigned recently, and we desperately need support.”

 What Tasks Can't Managed Virtual Assistants Do?

 Managed virtual assistants can do any objective, repeatable task.
-The team learns your style and business over time and can take on tasks requiring more judgment.
+The team learns about your style and business over time and can take on tasks that require more judgment.
 But they can’t do everything.

-The term "virtual assistant" is often used to describe anyone you hire that works remotely for tasks like graphic design, website development, and social media marketing.
+The term "virtual assistant" is often used to describe anyone you hire who works remotely on tasks such as graphic design, website development, and social media marketing.
 These roles require specialized skills beyond the scope of managed service providers' training programs.

 Of course, no virtual assistant can perform tasks that require them to be in the office, like making coffee, cleaning the break room, and greeting visitors.
-But they can order anything to be delivered to your office that is available online.
+However, they can order anything available online to be delivered to your office.

 How is a Managed Service Different from Other Virtual Assistant Services?

-Most virtual assistant services take your requirements and find independent contractors onshore or offshore that look like solid matches.
+Most virtual assistant services take your requirements and find independent contractors, either onshore or offshore, that appear to be solid matches.
 The training, performance management, quality control, and career development are up to you.
-You will not have a backup in most cases, so if your assistant is absent, you are on your own, and if they quit, you start over just as if an internal employee leaves.
+You will not have a backup in most cases, so if your assistant is absent, you will be on your own, and if they quit, you will start over, just as if an internal employee leaves.

 An advantage of managed virtual assistant services for larger organizations looking to support teams of executives is that it scales.
 Instead of hiring, onboarding, and training assistants one by one, you have access to a partner that can staff your positions with the same training and best practices built in.